-- 17. Administration of SECURE Act Provisions and Proposed Reg.
+17. Administration of SECURE Act Provisions and Proposed Reg.
 1.401(a)(9).
-As required by Article VII, to comply with the SECURE Act and the Treasury and IRS 401 Proposed Regulations, your IRA shall be administered by class of beneficiary.
-The Trustee expects the IRS to finalize the rules that apply to each class of beneficiary, in accordance with the following principles: - a.
+As required by Article IX, to comply with the SECURE Act and the Treasury and IRS 401 Proposed Regulations, your IRA shall be administered by class of beneficiary.
+The Trustee expects the IRS to finalize the rules that apply to each class of beneficiary, in accordance with the following principles:

+- a.
 Eligible Designated Beneficiary.
 An "Eligible Designated Beneficiary" is any individual designated beneficiary who is, the surviving spouse, a child of the deceased Grantor under the age of majority (age 21), disabled or chronically ill, or any other person who is not more than 10 years younger or older than the deceased Grantor.
-Distributions by Eligible Designated Beneficiaries must be taken in a manner generally consistent with Article IV of the Agreement above. - b.
+Distributions by Eligible Designated Beneficiaries must be taken in a manner generally consistent with Article V of the Agreement above. - b.
 A Designated Beneficiary Other Than an Eligible Designated Beneficiary.
-Distributions must generally be taken by the end of the 10th year following the Grantor's death.
-If the Grantor dies after their required beginning date, the Designated Beneficiary must continue taking required minimum distributions
+Distributions must generally be taken by the end of the 10th year following the Grantor's death. - c.

-- at least as rapidly over the first nine years of the 10-year period. - c.
 No Designated Beneficiary.
-Distributions must be taken in a manner generally consistent with Article IV of the Agreement above. - 18.
-Administration of SECURE 2.0 Act Provisions.
-As required by Article VII, to comply with the SECURE 2.0 Act, your required minimum distribution (RMD) Applicable Age shall be redefined as age 701⁄2 if you were born before 7/1/1949; age 72 if you were born on or after 7/1/1949 or in 1950; age 73 if you were born between 1951 and 1958, and age 75 if you were born on or after 1960.
+Distributions must be taken in a manner generally consistent with Article V of the Agreement above.

+18. Administration of SECURE 2.0 Act Provisions

+As required by Article VII, to comply with the SECURE 2.0 Act, your required minimum distribution (RMD) Applicable Age shall be redefined as age $70\frac{1}{2}$ if you were born before 7/1/1949; age 72 if you were born on or after 7/1/1949 or in 1950; age 73 if you were born between 1951 and 1958, and age 75 if you were born on or after 1960.
 A technical correction to the legislation may be required to establish the RMD Applicable Age for those born in 1959.